 Alistair Petrie appears in Rogue One: A Star Wars Story, the first Star Wars Anthology film.

-Rogue One is set for release in December 2016.
+Rogue One released in December 2016.

 Watch Alistair in the official teaser trailer here.

 Alistair plays series regular Robert Greenlaw in Peter Moffat’s new six-part BBC drama, Undercover, which also stars Sophie Okonedo and Adrian Lester.

 Alistair Petrie stars as Anthony Greaves, the referee, in independent feature film Kicking Off, which premiered in the UK at the end of April 2016.